Scheduling Meetings

 • If you wish to meet in person, the location should be ESAT, unless there is a specific reason to meet elsewhere.

-• If you wish to meet in person and the number of people joining the meeting is smaller than 5, the location should be my ESAT office 01.07, unless there is a specific reason to meet elsewhere.
+• If you wish to meet in person and the (total) number of people in the meeting is at most 4, the location should be my ESAT office 01.07, unless there is a specific reason to meet elsewhere.

-When creating a poll, only include days and times when I am available.
+If you’re meeting with me and several others, run a poll.
+When doing so, only include days and times when I am available.
 Look up my availabilities at https://renaud-detry.net/p/book (read Meeting with Me above beforehand).

 • When organizing a meeting within the next 30 days: